tdcosim/TDcoSim/docs/Use_Cases.md

  Variable "solarFlag" specifies whether the DER are present in the distribution system or not.

  Variable "solarPenetration" specifies the penetration level of DER within the distribution network.

+ 4. "manualFeederConfig":{
+            "nodes": [
+                {
+                    "nodenumber": 2,
+                    "filePath": ["C:\\Rojan\\NERC_TnD_Project\\pvder_refac\\NERC_PSSE_OpenDSS\\SampleData\\DNetworks\\123Bus\\case123ZIP.dss"],
+                    "solarFlag":0,
+                    "solarPenetration":0.0,
+                    "DERParameters":{
+                        "power_rating": 50,
+                        "voltage_rating":174,
+                        "SteadyState": true,
+                        "V_LV1": 0.70,
+                        "V_LV2": 0.88,
+                        "t_LV1_limit": 10.0,
+                        "t_LV2_limit": 20.0,
+                        "LVRT_INSTANTANEOUS_TRIP": false,
+                        "LVRT_MOMENTARY_CESSATION": false,
+                        "pvderScale": 1.0,
+                        "solarPenetrationUnit":"kw",
+                        "avoidNodes":["sourcebus","rg60"],
+                        "dt":0.008333
+                    }
+                }

+  Variable "manualFeederConfig" manually specifies the configuration of the test distribution network.
+Using manual configuration, the transmission bus where the distribution system is to be connected is specified.
+Manual configuration has variable "nodes" which specifies the configuration each of the distribution system.

+  Variable "nodenumber" specifies the transmission bus where the distribution system is to be connected.